moov2/website-core/README.md

 Open `Moov2.Website.sln` and build the solution.
 Ensure the `Moov2.Website` is the default project and run it to be presented with the [Orchard Core setup page](https://orchardcore.readthedocs.io/en/dev/docs/getting-started/README/#setup-your-application).

+_Note: Make sure to SSL has been enabled for Moov2.Website before running the project._

 ## Orchard Core Setup

 To get Orchard Core running with the same configuration & content as [moov2.com](https://moov2.com), select the **Moov2** recipe.